CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Letter to sound rules

-Upload the letter to sound rules from the Abui files folder.
-Elpis will use this to build a pronunciation dictionary for the training transcriptions.
+Upload the letter to sound rules `letter_to_sound.txt` from your Abui folder.
+Elpis will use this to build a pronunciation dictionary for the transcriptions you provided earlier.

 ![Letter to sound](workshop/60-l2s.png)

 The **letter to sound** file is a text file of rules mapping your orthography into phonemic transcription.
-It will be used to build a pronunciation dictionary for your training files.
+It will be used to build a pronunciation dictionary.

 It is formatted in two columns, space separated.
 Left column is all the characters in your corpus.
 The right column is a symbol representing the sound.
 You can use IPA or SAMPA for the right column.
-Comments can be written in the file with a # starting the comment line.
+Comments can be written in the file with a `#` starting the comment line.
 For example,

 ```
 # Abui